codinghubytb/get-data-apple-developer/README.md

-# Get Data of a Apple Store App
+# Get data of an iOS application from the App Store

 This project allows you to get data of an iOS application from the Apple Store using Python.